RobWilks/SparkFun_ADXL345_Arduino_Library/README.md

 * **/examples** - Example sketches for the library (**SparkFun_ADXL345_Example.ino** and **SparkFun_ADXL345_Calibration.ino**).
 Run these from the Arduino IDE.
 * Source files for the library (**SparkFun_ADXL345.cpp** and **SparkFun_ADXL345.h**).
 * **keywords.txt** - Keywords from this library that will be highlighted in the Arduino IDE.

-Modified 8/2/19 to solve following problem:

-Interrupt service routine called but the interrupt state never cleared.
-The INT1 pin on ADXL345 board changed from 0V to 3.3V and remained at this level.
-The first interrupt causes execution of main loop to halt.
-The old ISR had a large call stack which seemed bad practice.

-CHANGE
-Replaced with new ISR that simply sets a flag to indicate that an interrupt has occurred.
-The source of interrupt is determined in the main loop, action taken and the flag cleared.
-It would be better to disable interrupts from the ADXL until the flag is cleared.

-FUTURE TO DO
-The current routine to write to the ADXL registers is inefficient with each bit written independently rather than in parallel as a byte

 Documentation
 --------------